This is one of the most common questions we get.

 Phase One: App Planning & Discovery [4 Weeks]

-Our strategy development process is built on three key elements: (1) strategizing your app experience (2) crafting the user experience and (3) creating a solid product roadmap.
+Our strategy development process around how to build an app is built on three key elements: (1) strategizing your app experience (2) crafting the user experience and (3) creating a solid product roadmap.
 If you’re building an app from scratch, we call this phase the blueprint process, but if you have an existing app we call it an app redux.
 While some elements differ between the two, typically the experience is consistent across both situations.